 In June, I’ll be attempting the Western States Endurance Run, a 100 mile long ultramarathon.
 How I'm going to do this - I'm not totally sure.
 Running and competing is a challenge that I enjoy and has certainly changed my life for the better.
 For those of you who know me well, you know that I run (a lot), and have completed long runs in the past, but this will be the first time in a long time, that I will toe the start line scared.
 I’d like to share this experience with the Mighty Milers and Young Runners and have set of goal of donating a pair of running shoes for every mile I complete.
 That’s right, 100 pairs of running shoes.

 I hope you’ll feel compelled to help me achieve this goal.
-Any and all donations are greatly appreciated ($80 is the amount that will cover a pair of running shoes) - and if you donate $100 or more, I'll send you a crew t-shirt that my crew in CA will be wearing on race day.
+Any and all donations are greatly appreciated ($80 is the amount that will cover a pair of running shoes).

 More about NYRR's Mighy Milers & Young Runners:

 More than 75% of the children served by NYRR’s youth programs qualify for free or reduced price lunch, a common indicator of economic need.
 This means a typical family of 4 is earning $41k/year – or, in many cases, much less.
 Your gift will help kids like those at PS 15M, many of whom live in shelters, and kids at P.S.
 993 in Queens, most of whom are disabled.
 You will also help kids like Eliomar, who recently wrote “I started running in fourth grade and was nervous and excited all at the same time to be part of a team.
 Now I am 11 and running has made a big difference in my life.
 I am a better athlete and a better student and I don’t give up when things get tough.
 Running gives me a good feeling inside.
 I also eat more fruits and vegetables and feel more energetic.
 I love running so much I actually dream about running.”